Crater Lake National Park

 After the sun has set on Mighty Mt.
 Mazama, we will enjoy hot cocoa and desert from Sparrow Bakery before training our eye and our lenses on the stars and constellations above!

-Throughout the day’s journey, Toni will provide expert instruction and tips to help you get the absolute most out of your photos while your Wanderlust Guide will highlight Crater Lake’s expansive history and unique geography!
+Throughout the day’s journey, Toni will provide expert instruction and tips to help you get the most out of your photos while your Wanderlust Guide will highlight Crater Lake’s expansive history and unique geography!

 Day 2